 Cover your asset from the interest-only mortgage timebomb

-There are thousands of self-employed people sat on interest-only mortgages.
-Our fear is that, like many, they’ll not have funds to repay the outstanding mortgage loan amount when it’s due.
+There are thousands of self-employed people sitting on interest-only mortgages.
+Our fear is that many won't have sufficient funds to repay the outstanding mortgage loan amount when it's due.

 If you dread the same about your situation, the time to ensure you're not left with a huge bill you can't pay is now.

 Why do so many people own interest-only mortgages?

 Before the credit crunch, interest-only was a popular choice with sole traders and contractors alike.

 Monthly repayments were low, compared to repayment mortgages.
 This suited self-employed people whose income could fluctuate from one month to the next.

 Barriers to entry were also fewer.
 You didn't even need a mechanism in place to prove that you could settle the loan amount at the end of the term!

 But it's worth remembering, the appreciation of the housing market was different.
 We thought that house prices would rise forever and ever.